 Some of the houses whose doors and windows were shattered by the blast had been similarly damaged on three previous occasions.
 A wooden building used by Boy Scouts was demolished and the debris from it, together with a big shower of earth and stones from the very large crater, was scattered over a wide area.
 Most of the residents took shelter and there were no casualties.

 2nd August, 1942.
 A small number of enemy raiders made another attack on Norwich early in the morning and showered incendiary bombs as well as a few high explosives during the course of a short sharp raid.
 Several fires were started, mainly in business premises, and there were five fatal casualties.
 Trevor Page, the house furnishers, had their premises in St John Maddermarket as well as on one side of Exchange Street largely destroyed by fire, and in the same block Back's wine shop (Exchange Street) and Frost's tool shop (Lobster Lane) (right) were also involved.
 In St George Street the upper part of the rear of the extensive premises of Gunton Sons and Dyball, ironmongers was fired, and here a caretaker was trapped in a lift and subsequently died.

-Mary's Plain a considerable part of the factory of
+Plain a considerable part of the factory of Sexton Sons

-Sexton Sons and Everard was gutted and the ancient
+and Everard was gutted and the ancient thatched house

-thatched house formerly the Rosemary tavern had its
+formerly the Rosemary tavern had its thatch destroyed and